Nigeria travel advice

 To avoid offending local sensitivities:

-Nigerian criminal law prohibits consensual sexual relations between individuals of the same sex.
-Additionally, the Same Sex Marriage (Prohibition) Act provides for lengthy jail sentences for offences related to entering into same-sex marriages or civil unions, display of same-sex amorous relationships, and participating in 2SLGBTQI+ organisations.
-In certain Northern states where Sharia Law is in effect, penalties can include the death sentence.
+The Same Sex Marriage (Prohibition) Act provides for lengthy jail sentences for offences related to entering same-sex marriages or civil unions, displaying same-sex amorous relationships, and participating in 2SLGBTQI+ organisations.
+In certain Northern states where Sharia is in effect, penalties can include the death sentence.

 Travel and your sexual orientation, gender identity, gender expression and sex characteristics